 - Make SUNY Oswego more competitive with other SUNY comprehensives.

 To work toward achieving the above objectives, we have a two-tier program of awards: GA20 & GA10

 The Graduate Assistantships funded by the Division of Graduate Studies fall into two categories based on responsibilities and time commitment.
 (Departments may also separately fund other GA positions.)

-GA12: This level of GA requires a time commitment of approximately 12 hours per week during the semester.
-The duties of a GA12 may be similar to a GA20, but generally support a more global activity in a department and often support departmental day‐to‐day activities.
+GA10: This level of GA requires a time commitment of approximately 10 hours per week during the semester.
+The duties of a GA10 are similar to a GA20.
+A GA10 should not be the instructor of record for a class or lab.

 Other GA Positions: Departments may fund GAs and establish work schedule, number of hours per semester and support amount.